- 2 Bedrooms

 - Condo

 Stay from Saturday to Saturday in this 2 bedroom condo in Myrtle beach.
 Simple access to to Barefoot landing and the Tanger outlets.
 This place sleeps 6 including a King size bed in the master has 2 baths and a full kitchen.
 Your balcony overlooks 1 of the pools.
-Has 2 pools and a kiddie pool, Hot tub, cafe, tennis courts, workout room and humongous beach.Outdoor grilles located on site by the pool.
+Has 2 pools and a kiddie pool, Hot tub, cafe, tennis courts, workout room and giant beach.Outdoor grilles located on site by the pool.
 Located between the beach and an inlet, ideal for crabbing, fishing or swimming.
 Just a walk away from Ocean Annies, where good times and good food are had by all!

 About the Area

-Myrtle Beach is home to this condo.
+Located in Myrtle Beach, this condo is on the beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
-SkyWheel Myrtle Beach and Ripley's Aquarium are not to be missed.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions